FabioPi/FormE/README.md

 - in input tag, the "name" and "id", is assigned automatically by system.
 Is not possible assign your own.
 - attribute "x-" are particulary of the system, and add information at the corresponding HTML tag
+- you can use style, class, and attribute in according with corresponding html tag like: width, height, size, multiple, checked, disabled, readonly, etc....

+---

 ### Label:
 ```
    <label>Name</label>
 ```
 label of Input

+---

 ### DBInput
 ```